MicrosoftDocs/sql-docs/docs/connect/ado-net/step-1-configure-development-environment-for-ado-net-development.md

 ## Azure SQL Database

-If you want Azure SQL Database cloud database to be reached by your client program that uses ADO.NET, see [Azure SQL Database: Use .NET (C&#x23;) to connect and query data](/azure/sql-database/sql-database-connect-query-dotnet-nosuch-testing).
+If you want Azure SQL Database cloud database to be reached by your client program that uses ADO.NET, see [Azure SQL Database: Use .NET (C&#x23;) to connect and query data][LINK-ID-2 Azure SQL Database: Use .NET (C&#x23;) to connect and query data].

+[LINK-ID-2 Azure SQL Database: Use .NET (C&#x23;) to connect and query data]: ../../../azure/sql-database/sql-database-connect-query-dotnet.md

 [linkid-mono-project]: http://www.mono-project.com/